chekka/heinlein-wp/htdocs/wp-content/plugins/admin-site-enhancements/README.md

 You can skip step 1 and 2 if you still have access to your wp-admin dashboard.

+### Does ASE Work With Multisite?

+ASE does not officially support multisite.
+Please use at your own risk.
+That said, several users have reported that it works fine on their multisite.

 ## Changelog

 **Admin and Site Enhancements (ASE) v1.0.0** was released on October 17, 2022.
-Since then, there have been **71 _point_ releases** (e.g. 1.1.0 ) and **103 _patch_ releases** (e.g. 4.9.1).
+Since then, there have been **71 _point_ releases** (e.g. 1.1.0 ) and **107 _patch_ releases** (e.g. 4.9.1).

 Each **_point release_** usually corresponds with the addition of one new module/feature.
 Each module/feature usually is the equivalent of one (or more) single-purpose plugin.
 Each **_patch release_** usually contain one or more bugfix or improvements to existing modules/features.

 [**Upgrade to ASE Pro**](https://www.wpase.com/chnlg-to-web) now.
 Lifetime Deal (LTD) available.

-### 7.1.1 (2024.06.24) - ASE Free and Pro
+### 7.1.5 (2024.07.22) - ASE Free and Pro

-* **[IMPROVED in Pro] Utilities >> Email Delivery**: add option to set the number of most recent email delivery log entries to keep.
-This should prevent database bloat when logging is enabled.

-* **[IMPROVED in Pro] Utilities >> Maintenance Mode**: add option to allow frontend access for non-administrator role(s).
-Props to Jan W. for suggesting the improvement.
+* **[IMPROVED in Free and Pro] Admin Interface >> Hide Admin Notices**: the Notices admin bar menu item will now be hidden by default and only shown when there are notices on the page.
+Previously, it was shown briefly and disappear when there are no notices on the page.
+Props to Stijn V. for suggesting the improvement.

-* **[IMPROVED in Pro] Disable Components >> Disable Gutenberg & Disable Comments**: add an option to "Disable on all post types".
-Props to PJ for suggesting the improvement.
+* **[IMPROVED in Pro] Content Management >> Custom Content Types >> Custom Field Groups**: the WYSIWYG field will now include ordered and unordered list buttons and be more similar to WP classic editor.
+Props to Daniel and Michael R. for prompting the improvement.

-* **[CHANGED in Pro] Log In | Log Out >> Site Identity on the Login Page**: this module is now disabled in the Pro version as it's features are included in the Login Page Customizer module.

-* **[FIXED / IMPROVED in Pro] Admin Interface >> Admin Menu Organizer**:
-  * fixed a JS error preventing the module to work properly when WP Activity Log plugin is active.
-Props to @admin_truemarket for reporting the issue.
-  * replaced triangle HTML symbol with SVG icon to prevent styling from being affected by emoji script.
+* **[CHANGED in Pro] Content Management >> Custom Content Types >> Custom Taxonomies**: the default 'Uncategorized' term will no longer be created by default.
+If you've created custom taxonomies prior to ASE Pro v7.1.5 and want to remove that term, please follow [this documentation](https://www.wpase.com/documentation/how-to-remove-uncategorized-taxonomy-term/).
+Props to Hadar B., Di C., Ole P. for prompting this change.

-* **[FIXED in Free and Pro] Log In | Log Out >> Change Login URL**: trying to open /wp-admin/profile.php while not being logged-in will no longer redirect to the custom login URL.
-Props to Orlando M. for reporting the issue.
+* **[FIXED in Free and Pro] Security >> Limit Login Attempts**: fixed PHP notices that appears in a certain scenario.
+Props to Oliver S. for reporting this with a copy of the relevant PHP/error/debug log entries.

-* **[FIXED in Free and Pro] Content Management >> AVIF Upload**: fix broken links in the module description.
-Props to [@jlop77](https://wordpress.org/support/users/jlop77/) for [reporting](https://wordpress.org/support/topic/%e2%98%a0%ef%b8%8f-is-this-a-security-bug-it-redirects-me-to-a-strange-page/) the issue.
+* **[FIXED in Free and Pro] Utilities >> Redirect 404**: fixed an issue where ASE's redirection overrides those set by SEOPress Pro.
+Props to Markus B. for reporting the issue with a screencast and facilitating the troubleshooting process.

-* **[FIXED in Free and Pro] Admin Interface >> Hide Admin Notices**:
+* **[FIXED in Pro] Admin Interface >> Admin Menu Organizer**:
-  * Fix an issue where WPML WooCommerce Multilingual & Multicurrency plugin's Setup Wizard was hidden.
-Props to [@ignasr](https://wordpress.org/support/users/ignasr/) for [reporting](https://wordpress.org/support/topic/incompatability-with-wpml/) the issue.
+  * **Fixed submenu items with blank titles** that appears in certain scenarios / for certain plugin's submenu items.
+Props to Marvin A. for reporting this.
-  * Fix an issue where notices are not being hidden in FunnelKit Funnel Builder plugin's Licenses screen.
-Props to Simon L. for reporting this.
+  * **Fixed submenu items not being always hidden** in certain scenarios / for certain plugin's submenu items.
+Props Marvin A. for reporting this and facilitating troubleshooting.

-* **[FIXED in Free and Pro] Content Management >> SVG Upload**: fixed a plugin conflict issue with SVG Block plugin, and in general, with any other plugin that uses the \enshrined\svgSanitize\Sanitizer class in their code.
-Props to [@jlop77](https://wordpress.org/support/users/jlop77/) for [reporting](https://wordpress.org/support/topic/svg-issues-3/) the issue and narrowing it down to a conflict with SVG Block plugin and even reported the incidence on [their support forum](https://wordpress.org/support/topic/conflict-with-ase-plugin/).
-So very helpful!

-* **[TRANSLATION]** Spanish translation added (complete)!
-ASE is now translated into 18 languages:
+* **[TRANSLATION in Free and Pro]** ASE is now translated into 20 languages:
   * **Chinese (China)**: ASE Free and Pro (completed).
 Props to [@bricksvip](https://profiles.wordpress.org/bricksvip/).
   * **Portuguese (Brazil)**: ASE Free and ASE Pro (completed).
 Props to [Dennis F.](https://profiles.wordpress.org/dnn/), [denisgomesfranco](https://profiles.wordpress.org/denisgomesfranco/), [Denison C.](https://profiles.wordpress.org/denisoncarlos/) and [@ofmarconi](https://profiles.wordpress.org/ofmarconi/).
   * **Hungarian**: ASE Free and Pro (completed).
 Props to [R. József G.](https://profiles.wordpress.org/radicsjg/).